Shrimp & Vegetable Tempura Donburi (Rice Bowls) | The Woks of Life

-These Tempura Donburi (rice bowls) are loaded up with light, crispy shrimp and vegetable tempura.
+This Tempura Donburi is loaded with light, crispy shrimp and vegetable tempura.
 With a side of miso soup, plenty of dipping sauce, and a cup of Japanese Sencha tea, you might forget you’re eating at home!

 Everyday Japanese Food